ahermant/ah-blog/content/posts/2016-01-09---Perfecting-the-Art-of-Perfection.md

 })
 ```

-Now we do the request to get the token from the client secret
+Now we do the request to get the access token with the application secret

 ``` javascript
     cy.request({